ilikeprograms/BootstrapThemeBundle/README.md

 <script>
     var themeEditor = new ThemeEditor(less, {
         theme: {
+            // theme_manager.getCurrentThemeJsonPath returns the web path to the current theme's theme.json file
-            src: '{{ asset('bundles/corvusfrontend/css/' ~ theme_manager.getThemeChoice ~ '/theme.json') }}'
+            src: '{{ asset(theme_manager.getCurrentThemeJsonPath) }}'
         },
-        download: {
+        export: {
-            append: '#download-panel-footer'
-        },
+            // Attach Export buttons to this element
+            target: '#download-panel-footer',

+            // Provide Export buttons for Css and JSON Formats
+            css: {},
+            json: {},

             save: {
+                // Save Css and Json
+                formats: ['css', 'json'],
+                append: "#download-panel-footer",

+                // Send the Modifications to here
-            url: 'theme-editor/save',
+                url: '{{ path('ilp_bootstrap_theme_EditorSaveModifications') }}',

+                // Optional Callback
+                callback: function () {
+                    alert('Theme Changes have been Saved');
                 }
+            }
+        }
     });
 </script>
 ```

-A download/save link will be in the `editor.html.twig` view which will enable the changes to be saved.
+A download/save link will be in the `themeEditor.html.twig` view which will enable the changes to be saved.
 They will be posted to the `theme-editor/save` url (relative to the project url) and the `theme_manager`
 service will then compile and save the changes.